ErrantThinking/errantthinking.github.io/content/hexmas_2025/index.md

 This helps avoid certain dangers.
 Its hard to destroy a snowman that can reshape itself afterwards!

-### Special Delivery Kluger

-A mailman who often traverses between settlements delivering letters and by nature of his occupation is well versed in the ongoings of the settlements he's visited.
-To be a mailman in the north pole is a dangerous endeavor.
-How does he do it?

 <img
     src="Rudolph_special_Sam_the_Snowman.webp"
     alt="Sam the snowman from Rudolph the Red Nose Reindeer."